 Public Administration is by far the most popular optional for IAS Mains and, naturally, has the highest share of successful candidates among all optionals.
-One of the reasons for its popularity is the relatively limited and well defined syllabus.
+One of the reasons for its popularity is relatively limited and well-defined syllabus.
 Correspondingly the books required are also quite limited, more so for paper 2.
 So which books should you refer for Public Administration?
 Only five.
 Let’s find out which five.

 1. Public Administration by Laxmikanth